 During that year, we invested $188,000 in four small New Hampshire organizations who contacted 85,000 voters and definitively swung a US Senate race, electing Maggie Hassan by 1,027 votes and delivering Democrats a 48th seat in the US Senate.
 Also in 2016, we invested $360,000 into eight organizations that helped swing the North Carolina Governor’s race by 4,716 votes.
 We helped swing control of the Nevada State Senate by 1,036 votes, yielding a harvest of policy wins from climate to criminal justice.

 On November 9, 2016 we were in shock, but immediately started organizing for 2018 and 2020.
 But we quickly realized that movements need money now.
 And in addition to local groups, there is a gap in funding scrappy national networks that, despite often bare-bone budgets, are creating real resistance and advancing real change, on any number of crucial fronts, at this very crucial moment.

 In 2017, we invested big in Virginia where one of our partners came one vote shy of breaking GOP control of the Virginia House of Delegates (Gosh darnit!! – if only we’d invested a little more in that race!).
-And we’ve been winning down ballot too: from Tampa, where our local partner elected the first Puerto Rican City Councilor by 65 voters to the Charlotteville where our local partner helped elect the first African-American woman Mayor, a progressive champ, by 155 votes, among many state and local victories.
+And we’ve been winning down ballot too: from Tampa, where our local partner elected the first Puerto Rican City Councilor by 65 voters to Pitt County NC, where we helped win a local District Attorney race by 261 votes, among many state and local victories.